Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Introduction

 \section{Introduction}

 The novel COVID-19 virus came to light in December 2019 in Wuhan Province, China, where it originated from animals and quickly spread around the world \cite{a1}.
+In January 2020, world health organization (WHO) announced the epidemic of COVID-19 as a threat to public health.
+In March 2020, it announced the Corona pandemic \cite{cydivid}.
+Coronaviruses include various types that mainly occur in animals.
+A type of Coronavirus, called SARS-CoV-2, is transmitted from bats to humans, threatening human health throughout the world \cite{cydivid}.
+SARS-CoV2 might stay alive on different surfaces from a few hours to several days.
+Clinical studies show that the incubation period of this virus is 1-14 days \cite{cydivid}.
+Recently, a new type of Coronavirus called Delta with a short incubation period has involved many people, and it has more dangerous complications \cite{delta}.

-The easiest way to transmit COVID-19 is through the air and physical contact, such as hand contact with an infected person \cite{a2}.
+The easiest way to transmit SARS-CoV-2 is through the air and physical contact, such as hand contact with an infected person \cite{a2}.
 The virus inserts itself into the lung cells through the respiratory system and replicates there, destroying these cells \cite{a3}.
-COVID-19 comprises an RNA and is very difficult to diagnose and treat due to its mutation characteristics \cite{a4}.
-The most common symptoms of COVID-19 include fever, cough, and shortness of breath, dizziness, headache, and muscle aches \cite{a5}.
+COVID-19 comprises an ribonucleic acid (RNA) and is very difficult to diagnose and treat due to its mutation characteristics \cite{a4}.
+The most common symptoms of SARS-CoV-2 include fever, cough, and shortness of breath, dizziness, headache, and muscle aches \cite{cydivid}.
 The virus is so perilous and can provoke the death of people with weakened immune systems \cite{a6}.
 Infectious disease specialists and physicians around the world are working to discover a treatment for the disease.
 COVID-19 is currently the leading cause of death for thousands of countries worldwide, including the USA, Spain, Italy, China, the United Kingdom, Iran, and others.
-Figure \ref{fig:one} exhibits the latest number of infected people worldwide due to COVID-19.
+Figure \ref{fig:one} shows the latest number of infected people worldwide due to COVID-19.

+Currently, various methods have been proposed for fast diagnosis of the Coronavirus.
+Among the proposed methods, WHO has introduced the real-time reverse transcription polymerase chain reaction (PT-PCR) test as the gold standard of early diagnosis of COVID-19 \cite{a8}.
+Also, imaging methods like X-Ray, CT, and ultrasound are of significance for COVID-19 diagnosis.